MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-unrealized-vat.md

 ---
 title: Setting Up Unrealized Value Added Tax | Microsoft Docs
-description: If you are using cash-based accounting, you can specify how to handle unrealized VAT for sales and purchases.
+description: If you're using cash-based accounting, you can specify how to handle unrealized VAT for sales and purchases.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf